MattiaGaspa/mattiagaspa-website/src/guides/Learning DevOps.md

 Where:

-- `-i`: IPath to the inventory file.
+- `-i`: Path to the inventory file.
 - `-u`: Remote username.
 - `-m`: Command to execute.